 Back to school: The 15-minute trick that is about to change your hectic mornings

-I am ready for a lot of things when it comes to my children going back to school soon.
+I am always ready for a lot of things when it comes to my children going back to school every autumn.

 I am ready for them to see all their friends again.